 I am extremely excited about getting married next year!
 My wedding day is the biggest, most important day of my life (apart from the birth of my son).
 In fact, my wedding day marks the beginning of my new life.

 I feel blameless for having pre-wedding jitters.
 My reservations simply remind me that I am a human being with understandable apprehension about a dramatic life change that is to come.
 I am certain that my fiance is also experiencing an emotional blend of excitement and jitters, and that is healthy for both of us.

-Clearly, sharing the most intimate moments of my everyday life with another person is a bit concerning.
-For so long, I have lived the single life, and now I am just days away from waving goodbye to life as I know it.
+Clearly, sharing the most intimate moments of my everyday life with another person is a bit daunting.
+For so long, I have lived a single life, and now I am just days away from waving goodbye to life as I know it.

 As my wedding day nears, I remind myself of the wonderful years that are ahead.
 And nearly instantly, my fears vanish.
 Nevertheless, I make it a point to truly experience every moment of the days leading up to the big day.